 Corridor Analysis & Inventory

 Three to four travel lanes in each direction.
 It is preferred that at least one lane be designated as a high-occupancy vehicle (HOV) lane during peak hours or 24 hours per day, or a high-occupancy toll (HOT) lane, with shoulders and metered ramps on all or a portion of the freeway.
-The freeway should be instrumented and have data available (such as PeMS or mobile probe data).
+The freeway should be instrumented and have data available (such as Caltrans Performance Measurement System (PeMS) or mobile probe data).
 The freeway will have recurrent, severe congestion and bottlenecks due to commute traffic as well as non-recurrent traffic due to incidents or events.

 Transportation Management Centers

 According to the USDOT, FHWA, Freeway Management Program, the Transportation Management Center (TMC) is the hub or nerve center of most freeway and many large local agency management systems.
-A TMC, among many other tasks, houses data collected from roadway ITS, processes and fuses it with other available operational and control data, synthesized to produce "information", and distributed to stakeholders such as the media, other agencies, and the traveling public.
-TMC staff uses the information to monitor the operation of the freeway and to initiate control strategies that affect changes in the operation of the freeway network.
+A TMC, among many other tasks, houses data collected from roadway ITS, processes and fuses it with other available operational and control data, synthesizes it to produce "information", and distributes it internally and with stakeholders such as control agencies, and the traveling public.
+TMC staff uses information to monitor the operation of the freeway and arterials and to initiate commend and control strategies to affect changes in the operation of the freeway network.
 A TMC is also the focus for agencies to coordinate responses to planned and unplanned events that impact traffic.

-The role of a TMC often goes beyond the freeway network and the particular responsible agency, functioning as the key technical and institutional hub to bring together the various jurisdictions, modal interests, and service providers to focus on the common goal of optimizing the performance of the entire surface transportation system.
-Because of its critical role in the successful operation of a freeway management system (and perhaps the broader surface transportation network), it is essential that the TMC be planned for, designed, commissioned and maintained to allow operators and other practitioners to control and manage the functional elements of the freeway management system, and possibly beyond.
+The role of a TMC often goes beyond the freeway network and/or one particular responsible agency, functioning as the key technical and institutional hub to bring together the various jurisdictions, modal interests, and service providers to focus on the common goal of optimizing the performance of the entire surface transportation system.
+Because of its critical role in the successful operation of a freeway management system (and perhaps the broader surface transportation network), it is essential that the TMC be planned for, designed, commissioned and maintained to allow operators and other practitioners to control and manage the functional elements of the transportation network.

 Traffic monitoring systems are important to evaluate traffic conditions during all phases of the project including pre, post and during ICM deployment.
 Traffic monitoring systems may include:

-Good traffic monitoring infrastructure is fundamental to a CC project.
-If a section of the corridor lacks sufficient traffic monitoring systems, funding should be allocated as early as possible to support new or improved systems to ensure adequate coverage of all freeways and major arterials within the corridor.
-Probe data should also be considered to supplement existing systems.
+If a section of the corridor lacks sufficient traffic monitoring systems, funding should be identified and allocated as early as possible to support necessary new or improved systems to ensure adequate coverage of all freeways and major arterials within the corridor.
+Obtaining third-party probe data should also be considered to supplement existing systems.

-The following lists identify the types of data that have been identified as critical for supporting the operation of the I-210 Pilot ICM system:
+The following lists identify the types of data that have been identified as critical for supporting the operation of an ICM system: